 Ready to find the best places for fishing in Homer?
 Keep reading to find your spot in a little slice of Alaskan paradise!

-When you’re ready to start planning your fishing trip to Homer, get your copy of our free Homer Vacation Guide.
-This guide is packed with local insight on the best spots to visit during your trip to our area.
+When you’re ready to start planning your fishing trip to Homer, check our Things To Do page.
+You will find it packed with local insight on the best spots to visit during your trip to our area.
 Fishing in Homer is just the beginning of experiencing Alaska’s natural beauty!

 What You’ll Reel In